|

 The size of a file is a constant calculation based on sample rate, bit depth, number of

-channels (mono or stereo), and compression.
+channels, and compression.
 Remember that a musical dead space takes

 an equal amount of space as a music file with data in it.
 Considering all audio charactaristics, and modifying for compression, smaller source files represent a lower maximum quality level of the audio data.

-Table of sizes for an uncompressed 16 bit, 44.1 kHz PCM WAV music file:
+Sizes for an uncompressed 16 bit, 44.1 kHz PCM WAV music file:

-| Size in Bytes |
+Size in Bytes |

 1 minute |